aplteam/MarkAPL/Docs/LeanPubExtensions.md

 2. You can insert an aside or text box, often used to discuss issues that are slightly off topic, or to add more complex information for advanced readers etc.

-3. Several flavours of a message combined with an icon and separated from the main text by some white space.
+3. Several flavours of messages combined with an icon and separated from the main text by some white space.
 We refer to this as "specialties".

 Since version 3.6 MarkAPL understands the LeanPub extensions and marks up the markdown accordingly.
 Both style sheets coming with MarkAPL have proper mark-up added.